-Based on a corporate culture that embraces diversity, which has always been present in the Company, we aim to become a company that can be active on a global scale by creating a system that allows each employee to demonstrate his or her abilities and generates synergies.
+Based on a corporate culture that embraces diversity, which has always been present in the Company, we aim to become a company that can be active in any country as a truly global company by creating a system that allows each employee to demonstrate his or her abilities and generates synergies.
 Furthermore, the Company considers the creation of new value by combining and fusing diverse human resources and technologies from inside and outside the Company in our business activities, including technological development, as a form of inclusion, and therefore aim to be an inclusive company in these two senses.